liperoc/etl-airflow-pandas/README.md

 # etl_airflow_pandas

-Simple ETL pipeline with data from Spotify API
+ETL pipeline with data from Spotify API

 * Get data from spotify api and save as json
 * Get json and tranform with pandas